SkyAPMTest/Agent-Benchmarks/README.md

 **High (nearly impossible) throughputs**

 We simulated 500 users to access the application, with 10ms thought time.
-Because our application is so fast, the result is about more than 5000 transactios per second during the test.
+Because our application is so fast, the result is about more than 5000 transactions per second during the test.

 ![Metrics data](https://sky-walking.github.io/page-resources/3.2/performance-results/benchmark-1/contrast_graph.png)